varnish/hitch/docs/configuration.md

 If the PROXY protocol is enabled (`write-proxy = on`), Hitch will transmit the selected protocol as part of its PROXY header.

+## SSL/TLS protocol setting

+Hitch supports TLS (1.0, 1.1 and 1.2) and SSL 3.
+By default, only TLS versions 1.1 and 1.2 are enabled, while TLS 1.0 and SSLv3 are
+disabled.
+The recommended way to to select protocols is to use `tls-protos` in the configuration file:

+    tls-protos = TLSv1.1 TLSv1.2

+The following tokens are available for the `tls-protos` option:
+`SSLv3`, `TLSv1.0`, `TLSv1.1` and `TLSv1.2`.

 ## Uninterrupted configuration reload